 1) (RECOMMENDED) Hiring our driver who'll meet you at the airport (his big van seats 12).
 He can stop at a really cool restaurant on the way over for a great Tico style lunch.
 My assistant in CR (Carolina) can arrange for this for you.

-Getting around the resort & town: The surfing town of Jaco is seven miles from the resort ($30 cab ride round trip). .
+Getting around the resort & town: The surfing town of Jaco is seven miles from the resort ($30+ cab ride round trip). .
 We named her "NEMO".
 She ain't pretty but she's reliable and fun to drive.
 NEMO seats up to seven plus some gear.
-We make her available to guests for $600/week plus the fuel you use.
+We make her available to guests for $500/week plus the fuel you use.
 Compared to renting a golf cart and paying for taxis to town, the Suzuki is less expensive and much more comfortable.
 (NEMO lives in the carport at the condo, Carolina has the keys).
 Select this option on your reservation agreement.
-(Requires car rental damage protection insurance; request a quote here and choose the car rental coverage option and ).
+(Requires car rental damage protection insurance; we'll send you a link to choose the car rental coverage option).

 Damage Deposit Options:

 You have two options for making the damage deposit:

 1. You may send a cashiers' check for the required amount. ($1500 for the condo).

 2. You may pay a 1-time fee of $99 for Damage Protection Insurance that covers damage to the condo up to $3,000.